axelpale/georap/README.md

 The backups are stored under `.data/backups` by default.
 To change this, modify `mongo.backupDir` in `config/local.js`.
 To remove a backup, remove its directory, e.g. `$ rm -rf .data/backups/2016-12-31T23-59-59`.

-After restoring it is often necessary to run migrate, ensureindices, and worker:
+After restoring it is often necessary to run migrate and worker:

     $ npm run migrate
-    $ npm run ensureindices
     $ npm run worker